 Women and girls are typically responsible for carrying water in heavy jerry cans on their backs, which is physically demanding and also limits their ability to participate in school and community events.

 Although the community is well motivated and organized, it is beyond their financial and technical capacity to carry out the work to ensure access to clean water without assistance.

 The Midago Geday spring is located in the Amhara region of Ethiopia, approximately 165 km from the capital city of Addis Ababa.
-The village (or “Kebele” in Amharic) to be supplied with clean water is called Abba Mote.
-It is located in the district of Basona Werana.
+The village (or “kebele” in Amharic) to be supplied with clean water is Werque, Tach Laga Hidha.
+It belongs to Abba Mote in the Amhara region.

 Beneficiaries actively participate in project development and implementation.
 To ensure that the project can be implemented, they provide construction materials and labor, as well as a limited amount of money.
 In addition, a water committee is formed in advance, and its members receive appropriate training to ensure the sustainable operation of the water supply system.

 Beneficiaries of the project are 170 households with about 1000 people.
 In addition, 850 cattle, 2500 sheep and 340 donkeys can be supplied with the available 30000 liters of water per day from the spring.

 The unprotected spring targeted by this project is located about 3 km from the center of the relatively compact settlement of Abba Mote.
 This project will both protect the spring from possible contamination by humans and animals and reduce the distance to the protected water point by laying water pipes and constructing a water tank.